 [ October 8–11, 2019 • McCormick Place • Chicago, IL USA ]

-The food safety preventive controls regulations were issued by the U.S. Food and Drug Administration (FDA) requiring facilities that manufacture, process, pack or hold food for humans and animals put measures in place to help prevent foodborne illness by implementing preventive controls for hazards.
+The food safety preventive controls regulations were issued by the U.S. Food and Drug Administration (FDA) requiring facilities that manufacture, process, pack, or hold food for humans and animals put measures in place to help prevent foodborne illness by implementing preventive controls for hazards.
 The FDA training helps the industry, particularly small- and medium-sized companies, to comply with the new preventive controls rules.

 The three courses being offered at PROCESS EXPO, include:

 Hazard analysis and critical control points (HACCP) is a systematic preventive approach to food safety from biological, chemical and physical hazards in production processes that can cause the finished product to be unsafe and designs measures to reduce these risks to a safe level.
-This 2-day course is recognized by GFSI and meets the GFSI requirements.
+This two-day course is recognized by GFSI and meets the GFSI requirements.
 Course topics include:

 Professionals representing all industry segments — bakery, beverage, dairy, meat, pet food, and prepared foods — should take advantage of this opportunity.
 This course is a certified course based on Global Codex and meeting GFSI Certification requirement with certificates issued for those passing the course attendance/participation requirements.